pySiriusDev/Monterey-kde/README.md

 Monterey kde is a MacOS Monterey like theme for KDE Plasma desktop.

+Currently Monterey Dark by vince Liuice available for download in KDE is not working properly as it is not up to date, when the problem is fixed I will remove this one, the intention is just to facilitate the installation without the need to correct the problem every time I install.

 In this repository you'll find:

 - Aurorae Theme